 After a filling meal at Oiso, take a stroll through Nijo Fish Market.
 It extends along South Nijo Avenue from the Zentsu Kondo Shoji shop to the Butcha Tomare shop, a row of 22 shops in an L configuration.

 It connects with two other shops, the Sakanaya no Daidokoro Nijo Market Store and the Sakanaya no Daidokoro Noren Yokocho Store, making 24 shops in total selling fish, vegetables, and other delicacies.

 Incidentally, there are quite a few places to eat and drink along the narrow road along Noren Yokocho and Butcha Tomare.
 Most of these shops are only open at night.

-Nijo Market got its start during the early Meiji period.
-Fisherman began selling their catches taken around Ishikarihama here and eventually stores sprang up until they numbered 13 and this gave rise to the first name of Nijo Market which was Association of 13.
+Nijo Fish Market got its start during the early Meiji period.
+Fishers began selling their catches taken around Ishikarihama here.
+Eventually, stores sprang up until they numbered 13, and this gave rise to the first name of Nijo Market, which was Association of 13.

-In recent years it has become familiar to Sapporo residents as a “people’s kitchen” offering high quality products where nearby bar and restaurant owners come to do their shopping.
+In recent years it has become familiar to Sapporo residents as a “people’s kitchen” offering high-quality products where the nearby bar and restaurant owners come to do their shopping.

 Hasegawa Shoten with its rows of scallops.

 Ikeda Shoten, located next door, has a wide selection of large cuts of tuna as well as various shellfish like scallops, whelk, and surf clams!

 The oysters are also delicious.
 Those offered this day were taken from Akkeshi, located in the eastern part of Hokkaido.
 They are delicious whether served raw, steamed, or grilled, which makes them perfect for barbecues, according to one of the clerks.

 Honma Sengyo-ten (Honma Fresh Fish Store) is noted for its crab.